mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Dialects.GitHubActionsDialect.md

 **Remarks**

 Detection is heuristic-based and considers typical GitHub Actions workflow structure: - The document root must be a mapping. - Presence of root-level keys `on` and `jobs`.
 Parsing delegates to [YamlLoader](Parsing.YamlLoader.md) to produce a neutral [PipelineDocument](Models.PipelineDocument.md).
+The parsed document's [DialectId](Models.PipelineDocument.md#yaml2doc.core.models.pipelinedocument.dialectid) is set to `"gha"`.
 Implementations should be deterministic and must not mutate inputs.

 <a id="yaml2doc.core.dialects.githubactionsdialect.#ctor(yaml2doc.core.parsing.yamlloader)"></a>
 ## Method: #ctor(YamlLoader)